 According to Fergus Rooney, the co-founder of AgencyEA, 89 percent of ad content is now ignored by consumers.
 Television advertising has been hurt by the ability to watch shows on-demand and skip ad breaks, while the majority of millennials have ad-blocking software installed, limiting the effectiveness of online advertising.

-Although some of the other traditional methods, such as billboard advertising, are not affected by these technology changes, their reach is far more limited, they cannot be engaged with directly and, generally speaking, people are unlikely to take a photo of a billboard advert and share it with their friends.
+Although some of the other traditional methods, such as billboard advertising, are not affected by these technological changes, their reach is far more limited, they cannot be engaged with directly and, generally speaking, people are unlikely to take a photo of a billboard advert and share it with their friends.

-These challenges have caused marketers to search for other marketing methods, which can help them to become more effective at putting across brand messages, and can allow them to reach the audience that is not currently engaging with traditional channels.
+These challenges have caused marketers to search for other marketing methods, which can help them to become more effective at putting across brand messages and can allow them to reach the audience that is not currently engaging with traditional channels.
 One of the most promising methods is experiential marketing.